TheBigEye/Cthulhucraft/README.md

 - Villages added with Villagers and iron golems, in addition to rusty Golems as Mini-bosses, the celestial dungeon was also added

-Cthulhucraft is largely based on Minicraft plus and also the first version of Minicraft
+Cthulhucraft is largely based on Minicraft plus and also the first version of Minicraft, in addition to containing various things from Aircraft (in short a Frankenstein)